 2 Recommendation no. 6 of the BPC Ad hoc Working Group on Human Exposure, Methods and models to assess exposure to biocidal products in different product types, version 4, May 2020 + HEEG opinion no. 11.

-Calculations for scenario 11: Industrial brushing -post application, Cleaning of the brush equipment
+Calculations for scenario 11: Fully automated industrial brushing -post application, Cleaning of the brush equipment

 Please for details calculations refer to annex 3.2.